texfaq/texfaq.github.io/FAQ-newlang.md

 Unfortunately, in many Babel distributions, the line just isn't right&nbsp;&mdash; you need to check the name of the file containing the patterns you're going to use.
-As you can see, in the author's system, the name is supposed to be `cahyphen.tex`; however the file actually present on the system is `cahyph.tex`&nbsp;&mdash; fortunately, the error should prove little more than an inconvenience (most of the files are in better distributions anyway, but an elusive one may be found on CTAN; if you have to retrieve
+As you can see, in the author's system, the name is supposed to be `loadhyph-ca.tex`; however the file actually present on the system is `loadhyph-ca.tex`&nbsp;&mdash; fortunately, the error should prove little more than an inconvenience (most of the files are in better distributions anyway, but an elusive one may be found on CTAN; if you have to retrieve